Runtime license information. More...

 - With license information retrieved after logging in to a portal (Lite and Basic levels).

-- With a license key acquired from the ArcGIS for Developers website or Esri Customer Service.
+- With a license string acquired from the ArcGIS for Developers website or Esri Customer Service.

-Returns a list of extension licenses that were applied to the app (read-only).
+Returns a list of extension licenses that were applied to the app.

-For valid extension license keys supplied, this list is populated with information about the extension license.
+For valid extension license keys supplied when calling ArcGISRuntimeEnvironment::setLicense(const QString&, const QStringList&), this list is populated with information about the extension license.
 Use this function to iterate through extension licenses that are available in the app environment.

 See also ExtensionLicense.

-Returns the current license level set in the app (read-only).
+Returns the current license level set in the app.
+The current license level may be Developer, Lite, Basic, Standard, or Advanced.

-Returns the license status for the current license applied to the app (read-only).
+Returns the license status for the current license applied to the app.

 Usually this status returns Valid because the current License object always contains the most current valid license.

-Returns the current license type for the license applied to the app (read-only).
+Returns the current license type for the license applied to the app.